Gandhara: Establishment of the Kushan Empire (1st. c. CE)

+The Greater Yuezhi initially migrated northwest into the Ili Valley (on the modern borders of China and Kazakhstan), where they reportedly displaced elements of the Sakas.
+They in turn were driven from the Ili Valley by the Wusun and migrated southward to Sogdia and later settled in Bactria.

+During the 1st century BC, one of the five major Greater Yuezhi tribes in Bactria, the Kushanas, began to subsume the other tribes and neighbouring peoples.
+The subsequent Kushan Empire (30–375 CE), at its peak in the 3rd century CE, stretched from Turfan in the Tarim Basin in the north to Pataliputra on the Gangetic plain of India in the south.

-The Kushans conquered Bactria after having been defeated by the Xiongnu and forced to retreat from the Central Asian steppes.
+The Kushans, one of the five Yuezhi-tribes, conquered Bactria after having been defeated by the Xiongnu and forced to retreat from the Central Asian steppes.
 The Yuezhi fragmented the region of Bactria into five distinct territories, with each tribe of the Yuezhi assuming dominion over a separate kingdom.
 However, a century after this division, Kujula Kadphises of the Kushan tribe emerged victorious by destroying the other four Yuezhi tribes and consolidating his reign as king.
 Kujula then invaded Parthia and annexed the upper reaches of the Kabul River before further conquering Jibin.

 In 78 CE the Indo-Parthians seceded Gandhara to the Kushans with Kujula Kadphises son Vima Takto succeeding the Apracharaja Sases in Taxila and further conquering Tianzhu (India) before installing a general as a satrap.